benjaminpwarren/benjaminpwarren.github.io/README.md

 ## Running

+Go to http://benjaminpwarren.github.io OR run it on a local machine with a http server.

 As locations.json is now fetch'ed, it's not possible to run this with the file URI scheme, a server is needed.

+### Local Http Server Example
 1. Make sure you have node and npm installed.
 2. Extract the files to a folder.
 3. Open a terminal and go to the folder.